List of Jessie J concert tours: Live 2017

-Live 2017 is the fifth concert tour by English singer-songwriter Jessie J. This intimate tour was to promote the singles from R.O.S.E, the album came out later.
-The tour began on 8 October 2017 in Birmingham, England, and is concluded on 1 November 2017, in New York, USA.
-The SINGER performed a total of 12 shows visiting Britain, Europe and North America.
+Live 2017 is the fifth concert tour by English singer-songwriter Jessie J. The tour was to promote the singles from her fourth studio album, R.O.S.E, which was released later.
+The tour began on 8 October 2017 in Birmingham, England, and concluded on 1 November 2017, in New York, USA.
+The tour spanned 12 shows visiting Britain, Europe and North America.